-Firewalls, WAFs, and vulnerability scanners are traditional security tools to protect your servers, but they can't see what's actually happening in your users' browsers.
-They rely on filtered data, may slow down your site, and often miss threats that change based on a user's location, device, or timing.
+Firewalls, WAFs, and vulnerability scanners are traditional security tools used to protect your server, but they cannot see what's happening in your users' browsers.
+They monitor sanitized data, can slow down your site, or completely miss threats that change based on user location, device, or timing.
 Similar limitations are also encountered by Content Security Policies and JavaScript agents.
 CSP evasion, shadow-DOM tricks, or obfuscated code are techniques that can bypass them.

 Compromising a third-party service your website relies on is one common way attackers get in.